kanjieater/SubPlz/readme.md

 `subplz sync -d "/mnt/v/somefolder" --no-overwrite`

 ## Only Running for the Files It Needs
-SubPlz writes a file in the same folder to the audio with the `<audiofile>.subplz` extension.
+For subtitles, SubPlz renames matching sub files to the audio with the `<audiofile>.old.<sub ext>` naming.
 This ensures that subplz runs once and only once per directory for your content.
-If you want to rerun the SubPlz syncing, delete the file.
+If you want to rerun the SubPlz syncing, you can use the flag `--rerun` to use the matching `.old` file and ignore all subs that aren't `.old`.

-Alternatively you can use the flag `--rerun` to ignore these files.
-If you want to prevent them from being created, you can run the tool with `--no-rerun-files`.

 ## Respect Transcript Grouping
 If you want to allow the tool to break lines up into smaller chunks, you can use this flag. `--no-respect-grouping`